Music of Uganda: Kadongo Kamu

 Herman Basudde was a very popular kadongo kamu musician in the 1980s and 1990s.
 So was Bernard Kabanda.
 Dan Mugula is one of the few surviving pioneers of the genre.
 Fred Ssebatta and Paulo Kafeero made their mark in the 1990s.
 Today, the genre is marginalized in favor of more recent styles of music.
-But because the music is loved by cultural loyalists in the buganda region, it is certain that there will always be an audience for kadongo kamu.
+But because the music is loved by cultural loyalists in the Buganda region, it is certain that there will always be an audience for kadongo kamu.

 From the independence days, Kadongo Kamu faced marketing and promotion challenges.
 There's no single Kadongo Kamu song that ever got airplay or publicity in night clubs, urban bars and uptown places.
 All Kadongo Kamu artists did not get the recognition they deserved until late 2000s when deejays started giving ears to this genre.

 Legendary DJ Erycom was the first deejay to promote Kadongo Kamu music in Uganda.
-In the year 2007, Erycom who was a fresh deejay announced that he was going to promote strictly Ugandan music, but, putting more emphasis on Kadongo Kamu and band music.
+In 2007, Erycom, who was a fresh deejay, announced that he was going to promote strictly Ugandan music, but putting more emphasis on Kadongo Kamu and band music.
 His decision to prioritize Ugandan music attracted the attention of then big musicians such as Dr Tee, Mathias Walukagga, Betty Mpologoma, Martin Angume (the late), Abdu Mulaasi and others.
 Since then, DJ Erycom was labelled the "Local but Global DJ".

 Kidandali

 Kidandali is a music genre that currently is arguably the most popular genre of music in Uganda.
 However, the term "kidandali" is not universally agreed on as the name of this genre with some local sources preferring instead to use the very simplistic term "Band Music" while others prefer the term Afrobeat, even though the music shares no similarities with Afrobeat.
 The roots of this genre can be traced back to the bands that sprung up after Uganda got independence in 1962.

 The Cranes Band, which later gave birth to Afrigo Band, can be regarded as the first group in the evolution process of this genre.
-At the very outset, their music was heavily influenced by Soukous and congolese artists like Franco were notable influences at the time.
+At the very outset, their music was heavily influenced by Soukous and Congolese artists Franco were notable influences at the time.
 Jazz was also a notable influence.
 Along the way there were other bands like Rwenzori Band, Big Five Band and Simba Ngoma Band.
 But Afrigo Band was the most prominent and most enduring, especially throughout the political unrest of the 1970s to 1990s.

 By the mid 1990s Afrigo Band was still heavily influenced by Soukous music, which by then was dominant all over the African continent.
-Artists like Joanita Kawalya and Rachael Magoola were part of Afrigo Band and helped lay the foundation for modern day Kidandali, alongside other bands like Kaads Band.
-The turning point, however, came with the formation of the record label Eagles Production which was responsible for producing artists like Mesach Semakula, Geoffrey Lutaaya, Ronald Mayinja and Haruna Mubiru.
+Artists Joanita Kawalya and Rachael Magoola were part of Afrigo Band and helped lay the foundation for modern day Kidandali, alongside other bands such as Kaads Band.
+The turning point, however, came with the formation of the record label Eagles Production which was responsible for producing artists such as Mesach Semakula, Geoffrey Lutaaya, Ronald Mayinja and Haruna Mubiru.
 These artists took the mantle from Afrigo Band and further developed the genre after the turn of the century.